rofrano/tekton-testing/labs/03-use-tekton-catalog/README.md

 The Tekton community provides a wide selection of Tasks that you can use in your pipelines so that you don't have to write all of them yourself.
 Many common tasks can be found at the [Tekton Hub](http://hub.tekton.dev).
 This lab will use one of them.

+## Learning Objectives

+After completing this lab, you will be able to:

+- Install the git-clone task from the Tekton CD Catalog
+- Understand the parameters required to use the git-clone task
+- Use the git-clone task in a Tekton pipeline to clone your git repository

+---

 ## Step 1

 ### Add the git-clone task